UNF-IEEE-Student-Branch/RC-Surf-Rover/README.md

 * Possible GPS configuration?????

 # Power Distribution
-* 24VDC Battery
+* 12VDC Li-Po Battery
-  * Required for driving the actuating valves
+  * 24VDC Required for driving the actuating valves
+     * Needs to be stepped up using an amplifier
-  * Needs to be stepped down to 12V for MCU
+  * Needs to be regulated to an unrippled 12V for MCU

 * ~~We need to design a Solid state relay On-Off switch board for the actuator~~
   * ~~Requires input from MCU and turns on the valves~~